Nova-archx86/Net-info/README.md

-# Decription:
+# Description:

-This simple script allows you to easlity get basic information about a network/subnet from an Ip address and CIDR subnet
+This script automates the tedious task of subnetting and provides other useful information about a network

 # Installation: